Skip to main content

 Optional

-Spring-based modifiers relay on withSpring function.
+Spring-based modifiers rely on withSpring function.

 ZoomInRotate.springify()